Xhevairi/resume/README.md

-Resume in pdf
+Resume Builder
 --------------

-It is a demo: create a resume in pdf
+It is a demo: create a resume.